Matsilagi/RSRetroArch/README.md

  And also, some more experiments ported from around the web and Shadertoy
  - BasicCRT by the8bitpimp: A really basic blue / frosted-glass like CRT shader with flickering. (https://the8bitpimp.wordpress.com/2014/07/17/retro-crt-shader/)
  - Cathode by nimitz: Creates a shadowmask / grid similar to a CRT display. (https://www.shadertoy.com/view/4lXcDH)
+ - CRT-CX by PixelPaladin: A CRT shader module for Cerberus X (https://github.com/PixelPaladin/cx-crt)
  - LCD Post Effect by MenacingMecha: Makes the screen look like a Backlit LCD display, not really useful but might look eye-candy for some (https://www.shadertoy.com/view/ldBfDd)
  - MattiasCRT by Mattias: Ported from Shadertoy, based on the work of inigo quilez. (https://www.shadertoy.com/view/lsB3DV)
  - MetaCRT by P_Malin: Phosphor Mask / 2D part of the MetaCRT Shadertoy by P_Malin (https://www.shadertoy.com/view/4dlyWX)